 Average cost of car insurance in Illinois

-Car insurance in Illinois is much cheaper than the rest of the country.
-The average cost of car insurance in the U.S. is $1,738 for a full coverage policy, which means that the average Illinois resident is able to save more than $300 on their car insurance policy each year.
+Car insurance in Illinois is generally cheaper than in the rest of the country.
+The average cost of car insurance in the U.S. is $1,674 annually for a full coverage policy, whereas the average cost for full coverage in Illinois is $1,485 per year.
+Minimum coverage is also cheaper in Illinois, with an average annual premium of $442.
+Drivers in the U.S. as a whole pay $565 per year for minimum coverage.

 |Average annual premium for minimum coverage in Illinois||Average annual premium for full coverage in Illinois|